Fairground (song)

-"Fairground" is a song by British soul and pop band Simply Red, released on 18 September 1995 as the first single from their fifth album, Life (1995).
-Co-written and co-produced by frontman Mick Hucknall, it makes extensive use of a sample of Dutch duo the Goodmen's 1993 hit "Give It Up".
-It became Simply Red's first and only No. 1 single on the UK Singles Chart, staying at the top for four weeks in September and October 1995, and was also a chart hit in mainland Europe and Australia but failed to generate long-term success in North America.
+"Fairground" is a song by British soul and pop band Simply Red, released on 18 September 1995 as the first single from the band's fifth album, Life (1995).
+Co-written and co-produced by frontman Mick Hucknall, the song makes extensive use of a sample of the Goodmen's 1993 hit "Give It Up".

+Issued through EastWest Records, "Fairground" became Simply Red's first and only No. 1 single on the UK Singles Chart, staying at the top for four weeks in September and October 1995.
+It was also a chart hit in mainland Europe and Australia, but it failed to generate long-term success in North America.
+The accompanying music video for "Fairground" was directed by Michael Geoghegan and filmed in Blackpool Pleasure Beach, Lancashire.

 Background and release

 When "Fairground" reached number one on the UK Singles Chart, it had already been released to UK radio stations for almost a month, via satellite with the first promotional copies following a few days later.
 The single was placed in heavy rotation on top-40 radio stations, which resulted in it reaching the top of the airplay charts.
 When the single was released to the public on 18 September 1995, it had already been the most played record on British radio.